ShadowPDP/ShadowPDP/readme.md

 - 3.0 Required dependencies

-To fully evaluate the ShadowP4 building and testing primitives, three dependencies are required:
+To fully evaluate the ShadowP4 building and testing primitives, several dependencies are required:
 <!-- - [p4-hlir](https://github.com/p4lang/p4-hlir/blob/master/README.md) -->
     - [p4c-bm](https://github.com/p4lang/p4c-bm)
     - [bmv2](https://github.com/p4lang/behavioral-model)
     - [mininet](https://github.com/mininet/mininet)
+    - tcpreply

 Make sure that the bmv2 target are installed in the `/usr/local/bin/` so that mininet can find it.
 Note that all the scripts are tested with Ubuntu 16.04 LTS.